-Refer to notes 3 and 4 to the consolidated financial statements and the accounting policies on notes 2(I) and 2(s).
+Refer to notes 3, 4 and 20(b) to the consolidated financial statements and the accounting policies in notes 2(l) and 2(s).

-telecommunications services and distribution business.
+The Group is principally engaged in the provision of telecommunications services and distribution business.

 Provision of telecommunications services